 - Those currently working in the accounting and finance industry who require a mix of recognition for their existing skills together with training and assessment in skill and knowledge gaps

-- Those who require the qualification as part of progression to be a registered bookkeeper or be a member of one of the professional bookkeeping associations
+- Those who require the qualification as part of the progression to be a registered bookkeeper or be a member of one of the professional bookkeeping associations

-- Those wishing to practice as an Accountant and be member of an accounting professional association once they hold a higher level accounting qualification
+- Those wishing to practice as an Accountant and be a member of an accounting professional association once they hold a higher level accounting qualification

 Career options may include:

 - Work as a Clerical Officer, Office Manager, Payroll Officer, Bookkeeper or Assistant Accountant

 - Be a registered bookkeeper on joining a bookkeeping professional organisation

 - As a bookkeeper, submit Business Activity Statement (BAS) returns for small businesses

 To achieve a Certificate IV in Accounting, 13 units must be successfully completed:

 |BSBFIA401||Prepare financial reports||BSBITU306||Design and produce business documents||FNSACC301||Process financial transactions and extract interim reports||FNSACC302||Administer subsidiary accounts and ledgers||FNSACC402||Prepare operational budgets||FNSACC404||Prepare financial statements for non-reporting entities||FNSACC406||Set up and operate a computerised accounting system||FNSBKG404||Carry out business activity and instalment activity statement tasks||FNSBKG405||Establish and maintain a payroll system||FNSINC401||Apply principles of professional practice to work in the financial services industry|

 Electives may vary from region to region, contact GETI Tasmania for a full list of electives.